Hyperfoil/Horreum/README.md

 ### Local development with Podman

-We have prepared a `podman-compose` script to setup Keycloak, PostgreSQL and Grafana using following command.
+We have prepared a `podman-compose` script to setup Keycloak and PostgreSQL using following command.

 ```bash
 ./infra/podman-compose.sh